 At the Start

-Fast forward by about a decade.
+Fast forward to 2008.
 I still like art, and now I had more time to understand and discover.
-I tried to learn more: I read books, pored over wall plates, spent time on-line, but with all this, I couldn’t really understand how the pieces of art history fit together.
+I tried to learn more: I read books, pored over wall plates, spent time on-line, and it was wonderul.
+But still, I couldn’t really understand how the history of art fit together.
 Was I doing something wrong?
 How does one grasp the significance and meaning behind the main works of art?